cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

    - automate the above steps using Lambda, Step Functions, CloudFormation and SNS Topic to prepare an EC2 auto clean room for containing the instance.
    - You could also use aws-security-automation code on GitHub, which is a collection of scripts and resources for DevSecOps, Security Automation and Automated Incident Response Remediation.

-5. <font color=red> ensure sensitive information is wiped post investigation </font>
+5. <font color=OrangeRed> ensure sensitive information is wiped post investigation </font>
    - Secure wipe-files and delete any KMS data keys, if used.